Two Girls and a Guy

 Two Girls and a Guy is a 1997 American black comedy-drama film written and directed by James Toback and produced by Edward R. Pressman and Chris Hanley.
 It stars Robert Downey Jr., Heather Graham and Natasha Gregson Wagner.

 The film is mainly based upon dialogue between the characters.
-It was shot almost entirely in real time, and within a single setting, leading some reviewers to compare the film to a stage play.
+It occurs almost entirely in real time, and within a single setting, leading some reviewers to compare the film to a stage play.

 Director James Toback told interviewers he wrote the film's screenplay in only four days and shot the film in eleven days.

 Plot

-Two girls, Carla and Lou meet on the street outside a loft waiting for their boyfriends.
-After a short time, they find out that they're waiting for the same guy – young actor Blake, who said that he loves both of them but had actually been leading a double life for several months.
+Two girls, Carla and Lou, meet on the street outside a loft waiting for their boyfriends.
+After a short time, they find out that they are waiting for the same guy – young actor Blake, who said that he loves both of them but had actually been leading a double life for several months.
 Angry, they break into his loft and when he returns, a round of accusations and explanations begins.